bmacGTPM/DeGruyterRmdTemplate/README.md

 In an Arxiv submission, this front matter may be desired.
 You can choose to Knit with the output format `pdf_document`, which will not use the `dgjournal.sty` styling, and will allow front matter.
 The lines with the front matter can be uncommented and they will appear in the .pdf output.
 Note that the `pdf_document` output option has its own preamble file `preambleArxiv.tex` which can be modified as desired.

-Issues:
-Need to include fake data for a table, figure, etc., including captions.
-Maybe copy from another skeleton?

-JQAS/Arxiv toggle
-Ideally there would be a toggle for JQAS vs Arxiv, where the Arxiv version has the front matter, TOC, etc., that DeGruyter prohibits.
-This could potentially be accomplished by having two PDF output formats, degruyter and arxiv, each with different settings.
-Some settings would be specified in preambleDeGruyter.text and preambleArxiv.tex.
-Ideally, there would also be a preambleCommon.tex that contains common packages/commands/settings used by both formats.
-For now, the common settings are pasted in both.